hyperfield/pyappexec/README.md

 - Installs Python package dependencies from a configurable requirements file inside the virtual environment.
 - Downloads and, when possible, installs external tools such as FFmpeg, using integrity checks to avoid re-downloading unchanged files.
 - Launches the target Python entry point after the environment is ready, with stdout/stderr feedback in the terminal.
+- Allows per-platform INI sections so Windows, macOS, and Linux can point at platform-specific scripts, download URLs, and tooling.
+- Accepts optional command-line arguments and environment overrides from the INI so you can tailor the launched Python process without rebuilding.
 - Embeds helper Python scripts via GLib resources so the launcher has zero runtime script dependencies.

 ## How It Works